Optimal Trekking Season

 -

-Leg Strength: Focus on exercises that strengthen your legs since they will be your primary source of power during the trek.
-Include squats, lunges, leg presses, and step-ups in your workout regimen.
+Leg Strength: Focus on building strength in your legs since they will be your main source of power.
+Squats, lunges, and leg presses are beneficial.

 -

-Core Stability: A strong core enhances balance and stability, which are essential for trekking.
-Incorporate exercises like planks, abdominal crunches, and oblique twists.
+Core Stability: Strong core muscles support your upper body, crucial for carrying a backpack.
+Include exercises like planks, abdominal crunches, and oblique twists.

 -